-- 1) Lower all equipment to the ground. - Allow Right and Left Track Controls to go to neutral. - 3) Push forward on Brake and lift lock handle to engage parking brake. - Run Engine at LOW OR 1/2 speed 2 minutes without load. - 5) Move Throttle Control to idle. - 6) Turn Ignition Switch to Off. - 7) Release hydraulic pressure by "rocking" all hydraulic controls back and forth.
+- 1) Lower all equipment to the ground. - 2) Allow Right and Left Track Controls to go to neutral. - 3) Push forward on Brake and lift lock handle to engage parking brake. - 4) Run Engine at LOW OR 1/2 speed 2 minutes without load. - 5) Move Throttle Control to IDLE. - 6) Move the PFCTM Flow Dial (P) to the LOW position. - Check that all handles to the attachment control valve (N), are in their centered neutral position. - 8) Turn Ignition Switch to Off. - Connect backhoe safety chain and lock with provided fasteners. - 10) Release hydraulic pressure by "rocking" all hydraulic controls back and forth on main attachment valve and backhoe valve.